BaleBase/lala/1-Lesson-Plans/05-Archiving-and-Logging-Data/1/Activities/06_Incremental_Restore/Unsolved/README.md

 - List and verify the existing files in the `testenvir` directory.
 - Create a **level 0** backup on Sunday containing the entire `testenvir` directory.
-- Simulate a cyber attack by deleting the `patient` directory from the `testenvir` parent folder.
+- Simulate a cyber attack by deleting the `patient` directory from the `testenvir` parent directory.
 - Verify the `patient` directory is missing.
 - Restore the missing `patient` directory from the incremental backup.
 - List and verify the `patient` directory to verify the restoration was successful.